 - Dedicated sections for the lower extremity, upper extremity, and spine

-- Each will cover anatomy, physiology, biomechanics, evaluation, common diagnoses, conservative treatment vs. surgery, return to sport / performance, and considerations for the respective body area
+- Each will cover anatomy, physiology, biomechanics, evaluation, common diagnoses, conservative treatment vs. surgery, return to sport/performance, and considerations for the respective body area

 - Special Topics

-- Overhead and throwing athletes, endurance athletes, athletes with chronic conditions, adaptive athletes, and importance of the interdisciplinary team
+- Overhead and throwing athletes, endurance athletes, athletes with chronic conditions, adaptive athletes, and the importance of the interdisciplinary team

-- Physical therapy degree from a CAPTE accredited physical therapy educational program
+- Physical therapy degree from a CAPTE-accredited physical therapy educational program

 - Licensed or eligible for licensure in the state of Illinois

-- Active member of the APTA
+- An active member of the APTA

 - Possess one of the following: